Whitey Bluestein has more than 30 years in business development,

 deals, and creating and managing ventures and alliances in the US,

 Europe, Asia and Canada.
-He advises companies in the wireless, telecoms, entertainment, energy and healthcare fields.
+For the last 15 years, he has advised companies in the wireless, telecoms, entertainment, energy and healthcare fields through his own firm, Bluestein & Associates.

 Prior to returning to strategic advisor and dealmaking, Bluestein was Executive Vice President for Corporate and